ahmohbati/SecOn/ICMP-Anomaly-Detection.md

 At Security Onion Conference 2016, Eric Conrad shared some IDS rules for detecting unusual ICMP echo requests/replies and identifying C2 channels that may utilize ICMP tunneling for covert communication.

 ### Usage
-We can add the rules to `/etc/nsm/rules/local.rules` and the variables to snort.conf/suricata.yaml so that we can gain better insight into ICMP echoes or replies over a certain size, containing particularly suspicious content, etc.
+We can add the rules to `/etc/nsm/rules/local.rules` and the variables to `snort.conf` and/or `suricata.yaml` so that we can gain better insight into ICMP echoes or replies over a certain size, containing particularly suspicious content, etc.

 ### Presentation
 You can find Eric's presentation here: